kenta2/debian-all-source/README.md

 ## Running for the first time

 Be sure you have `deb-src` lines in /etc/apt/sources.list .
+The local git repository will be created in `~/target` .

 ```
 cd debian-all-source